10 Things You Should Know About George H.W. Bush, But You Probably Don’t.

 Only 70 days into Reagan’s presidency, Vice President George HW Bush nearly became president, but that did not occur because Reagan survived his injuries.

 John Hinckley Jr. was the man apprehended, charged, and later convicted of the shooting.
-And it just so happens that the shooter’s father, John Hinckley Senior, happened to be friends with none other than . . .
+And it just so happens that the shooter’s father, John Hinckley Senior, was friends with none other than . . .
 George HW Bush.

 You read that right.
-Vice President George HW Bush, the man who stood the most to gain from President Reagan’s death (much like Lyndon Johnson in 1963), was friends with the shooter’s family.
+Vice President George HW Bush, the man who stood the most to gain from President Reagan’s death (much like Lyndon Johnson did with JFK in 1963), was friends with the shooter’s family.

 The Hinckley’s were regular contributors to Bush’s campaigns over the years and here was one of the Hinckley sons attempting to commit an act that would immediately thrust family friend, George HW Bush, into the highest office in the land.